-- Press release to announce the notice of document availability, public meeting notice, and comment period issued. - Notice of document availability and comment period posted in the local newspaper. - Notice of document availability, public meeting notice and comment period, and draft CAPER posted on the Planning and Development website. - Notice of document availability, public meeting notice, and comment period sent to the CDBG distribution e-mail list and the Town's e-newsletter. - Notice posted with Town Clerks office. - Paper copies of the draft CAPER available in the Planning and Development Department. - Translated (Spanish and Portuguese) versions of the notice of document availability, public meeting notice, and comment period available upon request. - Public meeting held virtually via Zoom with a call-in option for those without computer access, on Thursday, September 7, 2023, at 1:00PM EST. - Written comments accepted through September 24, 2023.
+- Press release to announce the notice of document availability, public meeting notice, and comment period issued. - Notice of document availability and comment period posted in the local newspaper. - Notice of document availability, public meeting notice and comment period, and draft CAPER posted on the Planning and Development website. - Notice of Public Meeting added to the Town's online calendar; Zoom link included for reference. - Notice of document availability, public meeting notice, and comment period sent to the CDBG distribution e-mail list. - Notice posted with Town Clerks office. - Paper copies of the draft CAPER available in the Planning and Development Department. - Translated (Spanish and Portuguese) versions of the notice of document availability, public meeting notice, and comment period available upon request. - Public meeting held virtually via Zoom with a call-in option for those without computer access, on Tuesday, September 10, 2024, at 1:00PM EST. - Written comments accepted through September 25, 2024.